andreas-legath/teched2025-XP266/exercises/ex1/README.md

 3. Paste it into the Clone URL field in the Add Repository column view.
     <br>![](../ex1/images/add_repo_view.png)

-4. Don't close the repos creation yet.
+4. Don't close the repo-creation yet.
 In the next step we will add a GitHub webhook

 ## Exercise 1.1 - Create a Webhook